drzussy/Selected-Projects/README.md

 3. **HDL and low-level programming**:

-HDL implementations of units ranging from basic logic gates through memory units all the way to Von Neumin architecture and low-level assembly programming.
+HDL implementations of units ranging from basic logic gates through memory units all the way to  Von Neumann architecture and low-level assembly programming.

 4. **Image Processing with Python**: